joshrice246/29295-D-main/README.md

 feel free to fork or to use as reference

-specs:
+(specs:
 rpm 450,
 wheel diameter 3.25,
-gear ratio 36x48
+gear ratio 36x48,
-6 motor drive train 8 total
+6 motor drive train 8 total,
-1 air tank
+1 air tank,
-1 piston
+1 piston)

 coded by josh and ewan